Mors Umber by Robert O'Leary

 Mors is an old man, huge and powerful, with a ruddy face and a shaggy white beard.
 He wears a chunk of dragonglass in place of a lost eye or conceals the empty socket with a stained white leather eye patch.
 He wears a cloak made of a snow bear with its head as a hood.

 Whilst sleeping by the side of a road, a crow had taken Mors for dead and so it pecked out his eye.
 According to Old Nan, he grabbed the raven at its feet and bit its head off, earning him the nickname Crowfood.
 His wife died while in childbirth.
-Both of his sons were killed during the Battle of the Trident in Robert's Rebellion and his only daughter was abducted by a wildling, leaving Mors with a deep hatred of the Free Folk.
+His sons were killed during the Battle of the Trident in Robert's Rebellion and his only daughter was abducted in 270 AC by wildlings, leaving Mors with a deep hatred of the free folk.

 A Clash of Kings

-At the harvest feast itself, Mors and his brother Hother play a drinking game, slamming their horns together hard.
-When a spinning skirl is started, Mors is first on his feet, grabs a passing serving girl, knocks the wine flagon out of her hand and whirls her around and tosses her in the air.
-The girl squeals with laughter and turns red as her skirt lifts.
+During the harvest feast, Mors and his brother Hother play a drinking game, slamming their horns together hard.
+When a spinning skirl is started, Mors tosses an embarrassed serving girl in the air.

 A Dance with Dragons

-Mors Umber is one of the few representatives of the North to declare fealty to Stannis Baratheon.
-He agrees to serve Stannis, if he is sent the skull of Mance Rayder.
-Mors also states to Stannis that he will not fight his brother, Hother Whoresbane, who had joined House Bolton.
-Hothor did this only because the Greatjon is a prisoner of the Iron Throne.
+Mors is one of the few representatives of the north to declare fealty to Stannis Baratheon.
+He agrees to serve Stannis if he is sent the skull of Mance Rayder.
+Mors also states to Stannis that he will not fight his brother, Hother Whoresbane, who is supporting the new Warden of the North, Lord Roose Bolton.
+Stannis is advised by some to attack Last Hearth for this, but Jon tells him not to.
+Hother supports the Boltons only because the Greatjon is a prisoner of the Iron Throne.
 Stannis agrees and promises to place Mors and his host on the opposite side of battle to his brother.